Efficient Admin (a.k.a. Michelle) enjoys healthy cooking, and she has all of her salad and stew recipes memorized.

 - Once the water is boiling, turn the heat down to a simmer, still covered, for 10-15 minutes.
 I like mine to be al dente and this amount took 15 minutes to get that way.
 Keep checking every 8 minutes or so until the vegetables are cooked to your liking.

-- Once vegetables are cooked to your liking, pour the contents of the pot into a strainer to drain the cooking water.
+- Once the vegetables are cooked to your liking, pour the contents of the pot into a strainer to drain the cooking water.

 - Once the cheese melts, stir everything together in the pot.
 Add salt and pepper to taste.
 If you like some extra butter flavor but don't want the calories, spray as much "I Can't Believe It's Not Butter" spray until your heart is content.
 It is ready to serve.
 Enjoy!

-Keep in Mind:
+Keep in Mind

 - Canned asparagus contains a large amount of added salt.

-The Benefits of Brussels Sprouts
+Benefits of Brussels Sprouts

 Brussels sprouts are part of the "brassica" family of vegetables, which also includes cabbage, broccoli, cauliflower, kale, turnips, bok choy, and rutubaga.
-They are believed to help prevent heart disease and are among the cancer preventing foods rich in antioxidants.
-Brussels sprouts contain the highest amount of folate out of all vegetables in the brassicas family.
+They are rich in folate, vitamin C, and antioxidants.
+A three-ounce serving of most brassicas supply over 68% of an adult's total daily vitamin C requirement.

-Choose small sprouts which have a better flavor than large ones.
-Keep in a cool dark place to conserve nutrients, flavor, and texture.
+Choose small sprouts; they have a better flavor than large ones.
+Keep in a cool, dark place to conserve nutrients, flavor, and texture.

-The Benefits of Asparagus
+Benefits of Asparagus

-The Benefits of Eating Garlic
+Benefits of Garlic

 Choose plump, unbruised bulbs that are neither soft and soggy, nor starting to dry.
 Avoid torn skins and bulbs with sprouts.
 Keep for several weeks in a dry place where air can circulate, and away from other vegetables.

-© 2012 Efficient Admin
+© 2012 Michelle Dee